kcivey/dc-voters/README.md

 ------------------

 Get voter file from the DC Board of Elections in Excel format.
 To convert to CSV, use ssconvert utility from gnumeric package (can be installed on Ubuntu with `apt install gnumeric`).
+This takes a lot of memory; I had to close some other programs when running with 8 GB.

     ssconvert voters.xlsx voters.csv